| Author: | David Goodger <goodger@python.org> |

 There are many web sites with polyform information.
 If you're looking for specific information, a search engine is your best bet.
 Here are a few good places to start:

-For a wide variety via mail order, I highly recommend Kadon Enterprises (see my wish list).
+For a wide variety via internet/mail order, I highly recommend Kadon Enterprises (see my wish list).
+PuzzleMaster.ca also has a small selection of polyforms, plus a huge selection of other types of puzzles (like the Hanayama "cast puzzle" series, very cool).

 I also recommend doing research on the web, then checking out your local toy, game, and puzzle specialty stores.
 If they don't stock what you want, ask them to get it for you!
 Here are some sources that I know of:

-Many polyomino, polyiamond, polyhex, polycube, and polystick puzzles are supported.
+Many polyomino, polyiamond, polyhex, polycube, polystick, polytrig, and polytwig puzzles are supported.
 For a full list, see the Puzzles & Solutions document.
-More polyforms are to come:
+My bias is for regular unit shapes and symmetrical puzzles.
+More polyform puzzles are to come:

 The solution files are text files that all follow a common pattern.
-The first line states the puzzle matrix class (from the puzzler.puzzles module) being solved:
+The first line states the puzzle matrix class (from a module in the puzzler.puzzles package) being solved:

 Solving Pentominoes6x10Matrix: